Absolute Power (film): Plot

-Master thief and burglar Luther Whitney breaks into the mansion of billionaire Walter Sullivan but is forced to hide upon the arrival of Sullivan's wife Christy, on a drunken rendezvous with Alan Richmond, the President of the United States.
-Hidden behind the bedroom vault's one-way mirror, Whitney watches in horror as Richmond, who is a sadist, becomes sexually violent; Christy, in self-defense, wounds his arm with a letter opener.
+In Washington, D.C., master thief Luther Whitney breaks into the mansion of billionaire Walter Sullivan.
+He is forced to hide upon the arrival of Sullivan's wife Christy, on a drunken rendezvous with Alan Richmond, the President of the United States.
+Hidden behind the bedroom vault's one-way mirror, Luther watches as Richmond becomes sexually violent; Christy, in self-defense, wounds his arm with a letter opener.
 Richmond screams for help, and Secret Service agents Bill Burton and Tim Collin burst in, see Christy about to stab the President, and fatally shoot her.
 Chief of Staff Gloria Russell arrives, and they stage the scene to look like a burglary gone wrong.
-Whitney is unnoticed until he makes his getaway, pursued by the agents, but he manages to escape with millions in valuables as well as the incriminating letter opener.
+Luther is unnoticed until he makes his getaway, pursued by the agents, but he manages to escape with millions in valuables as well as the incriminating letter opener.

 Detective Seth Frank heads the murder investigation.
-Though Whitney, known to authorities as a high-profile burglar, becomes a prime suspect, Frank does not believe he is a murderer because he was never a violent criminal.
+Though Luther, known to authorities as a high-profile burglar, becomes a prime suspect, Frank does not believe he is a murderer because he was never a violent criminal.
 Burton asks Frank to keep him informed on the case and wiretaps Frank's office telephone.
-Just as Whitney is about to flee the country, he sees Richmond on television publicly commiserating with Sullivan – a close friend and financial supporter of the president – on his loss.
-Incensed, Whitney decides to bring Richmond to justice.
-He taunts Russell, leaving her a photograph of the letter opener.
+Just as Luther is about to flee the country, he sees Richmond on television publicly commiserating with Sullivan – a close friend and financial supporter of the president – on his loss.
+Incensed, Luther decides to bring Richmond to justice.

-Whitney's estranged daughter Kate, a prosecutor, accompanies Frank to Whitney's home in search of clues.
-Together with Kate, for whom he feels a growing attraction, Seth enters Luther's townhouse and Kate sees the numerous photos of her that line her father's house, including photos where she did not know he was there, which moves her deeply.
-But the suspicion that he might be Christy Sullivan's murderer gnaws heavily on her and she agrees to set her father up, arranging a meeting at an outdoor café where the police can take him into custody.
-Frank guarantees Whitney's safety, but Burton learns of the plan through the wiretap, and both Collin and McCarty – a hitman hired by a vengeful Sullivan – prepare to kill Whitney.
-The two snipers, each unaware of the other, try to shoot Whitney when he meets with Kate.
-Whitney escapes disguised as a police officer.
-Whitney later explains to Kate exactly how Christy was killed and by whom.
+Luther's estranged daughter, Kate, accompanies Frank to her father's home in search of clues.
+Photographs of her indicate that Luther has secretly been watching her as she grew up.
+Fearing for her father's life, she agrees to set him up, arranging a meeting at an outdoor café.
+Frank guarantees Luther's safety, but Burton learns of the plan through the wiretap, and both Collin and Michael McCarty – a hitman hired by a vengeful Sullivan – prepare to kill Luther.
+The two snipers, each unaware of the other, try to shoot Luther when he meets with Kate.
+Luther escapes disguised as a police officer.
+Luther later explains to Kate exactly how Christy was killed and by whom.